Professional edition active

 Often past or current corticosteroid use or sickle cell disease

-Pain with active joint movement; minimal pain with passive movement and joint compression
+Pain with active or resisted joint movement; minimal pain with passive movement and joint compression

 Point tenderness and sometimes swelling and/or erythema over the bursa, tendon insertion site, or other periarticular structure (eg, fascia); minimal localized tenderness over joint, no effusion

-Sometimes aspiration of bursal fluid for Gram stain, cell count, crystal analysis, and culture
+Sometimes aspiration of bursal fluid for Gram stain, culture, cell count, and crystal analysis

 Psoriatic arthritis (causes oligoarticular or polyarticular pain more often than monoarticular pain)